Dean: Sueann Ambron

 General Academic Policies

 Students are expected to conduct themselves in accordance with the highest standards of honesty and integrity.
 Cheating, plagiarism, illegitimate possession and disposition of examinations, alteration, forgery, falsification of official records and similar acts or any attempt to engage in such acts are grounds for suspension or expulsion from the university.
 In particular, students are advised that plagiarism consists of any act involving the offering of the work of someone else as the student’s own.
 It is recommended that students consult with the instructors as to the proper preparation of reports, papers, etc., to avoid this and similar offenses.
 Also, actions that disrupt the administrative process, such as misrepresentation of credentials or academic status, other forms of deception or verbal abuse of university staff are grounds for suspension or probation.
-All reported acts of dishonesty must be referred to the Business School’s Internal Affairs Committee.
+All discovered acts of dishonesty must be referred to the Business School’s Internal Affairs Committee.

 Admission to Business Classes